tidoe/hanzi.js/README.md

 **Note:** You have to download the .js files and place them in the same folder as your HTML document or modify the path in the `src` attributes of the `<script>` tags.

 The `<script>` tags must be included right before `</body>`.

+### Version handling

+hanzi.js consists of several scripts and other files.
+A new version does not necessarily come along with a new version of every file.
+The newest versions of every file are directly in the master branch whereas earlier versions can be found in the respective subbranch.

+The version number is contained in every file name.
+For example, "hanzi-01-v1.0.1.js" is of version 1.0.1.
+The examples given here name version 1.0, but work totally fine with newer versions if not stated otherwise.
+See the changelog to get an overview of all versions.

+The head comment in each file states which scripts and rougly where they are loaded, so the user can manually change the version for every loaded script.

 ### Character description language